-The University prides itself on being an environment of teaching and learning which fosters the development in its students of those disciplined habits of mind, body and spirit which characterize educated, skilled and free human beings.
+The University prides itself on being an environment of teaching and learning that fosters the development in its students of those disciplined habits of mind, body and spirit that characterize educated, skilled and free human beings.

 – from the Mission Statement of the University of Notre Dame

 Central to undergraduate education at the University of Notre Dame is the core curriculum, a set of required courses intended to provide every undergraduate with a common foundation in learning.
 Notre Dame seeks to develop students who:

 - Think critically, abstractly and logically to evaluate and solve problems